UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-12-11-compe-club-weekly.md

 **WHO:** Computer Engineering Students

-**WHEN:** Accepting applications until Friday, December 11th 2020, 11:59 PM MST
+**WHEN:** Accepting applications until Friday, December 11th, 2020, 11:59 PM MST

 **WHERE:** [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSddaDaMJcQLsy6qlyq3hQa3hN2kLOHm1f_OkvIMNLNKBUW7hg/viewform)

 **WHAT:** They are currently looking for motivated individuals to work on their project, Palz.
 This app is currently built using Android Studio and been in development for almost a year now.
-Palz, is a novel data collection application designed to track the progression of Alzheimer’s Disease (AD).
+Palz is a novel data collection application designed to track the progression of Alzheimer’s Disease (AD).
 The Alztracker app will convert data from all relevant health indicators monitored into an easy-to-follow format for physicians to analyze.
 <br/>

 ### 3)  Annual Engineering Head Shave - Razored for Ron

 **WHO:** Anyone, regardless of faculty, school, or demographic

-**WHEN:** Fundraising open until Wednesday December 16th 2020
+**WHEN:** Fundraising open until Wednesday, December 16th, 2020

 **WHERE:** [Donate Here](https://p2p.onecause.com/enggshave/team/computer-engineering-club)